subsyncit/subsyncit/CLIENT-SETUP.md

 ## Trying out Subsyncit quickly

-Make a directory to sync to, ane replace 'HERE' below with the fully qualified path to that directory.

 ```
-python2 subsyncit.py https://s.paulhammant.com/subversion/demo> HERE mark --passwd extff6sh
+python2 subsyncit.py https://s.paulhammant.com/subversion/demo <DIR> mark --passwd extff6sh
 ```

+^ Make a directory to sync to, and replace <DIR> above with the path to that directory (fully qualified or relative).

-Mark only has read access, but Subsyncit will bring down two 'Project Gutenberg' ebooks, then keep checking every 30 seconds in case something else is added to the demo/ folder.
+User 'Mark' only has read access, but Subsyncit will bring down two 'Project Gutenberg' ebooks, then keep checking every 30 seconds in case something else is added to the demo/ folder.

 Note: s.paulhammant.com is a Bitnami cloud instance on Amazon's EC2.